 By definition, any team that plays outside of their association's rink is deemed a travel team.
-Due to the size of our program, all LAHA teams will play some games outside of our association and will therefore be referred to as travel "B" teams which is consistent with the guidelines set forth by OSHA for youth teams in Oregon.
-Despite this designation, LAHA operates a house program in all other aspects - all players who register are placed on a team and integrated into the program.
+Due to the size of our program, all LAHA teams will play games outside of our association and will therefore be referred to as travel "B" teams.
+This is consistent with the guidelines set forth by OSHA for youth teams in Oregon.
+Despite this designation, LAHA operates a program in which all players who register are placed on a team and integrated into the program.